vinilage/mck-om/README.md

 ### 1. Pods get stuck at startup after restarting Docker
 If you restart Docker and restart the containers, sometimes Pods can get stuck.
-If this happens, try to force them to be deleted:
+If this happens, force them to be deleted, so they are re-created:

 ```
 kubectl delete pod <pod> -n mongodb-operator --grace-period=0 --force